lhcb/starterkit-lessons/first-analysis-steps/decay-tree-fitter.md

     "DTFFun_D0_PZ"      : "DTF_FUN(CHILD(PZ, 'D*(2010)+ ->^D0 pi+'), True, 'D0')"
 }
 ```
 The first argument of `DTF_FUN` is the LoKi functor that defines the output variable.
 The second (boolean) argument defines if *primary-vertex constraint* is required or not.
 The third argument is optional and specifies a particle or list of particles to be mass-constrained.
 The quality of the fit can be accessed by `DTF_CHI2` functor.
+In the case of multiple mass constraints this argumets should look like `strings['particle1','particle2']`.

 The `DecayTreeFitter` implementation described above has a disadvantage that it will re-run the fit for every variable requested by `DTF_FUN`.
 A more efficient and ***strongly recommended way*** to use LoKi-based `DecayTreeFitter` can be done using `LoKi__Hybrid__Dict2Tuple` tool as described in [DaVinci tutorial](https://twiki.cern.ch/twiki/bin/view/LHCb/DaVinciTutorial9b).